 TREATMENT OF PANS/PANDAS WITH ANTIBIOTICS

-Antibiotics can be used as a therapeutic tool to alleviate symptoms and/or as a prophylactic dose to prevent or reduce future flare-ups post immunotherapy.
+Antibiotics can be used as a therapeutic tool to alleviate symptoms and/or as a prophylactic dose to prevent or reduce future flare-ups.

 Antimicrobial based treatment should be based on each child’s specific presentation.
 Clearly, children with symptoms of streptococcal infection should be tested and treated appropriately.
 Additionally, research has shown that current commercially available serology for Group A strep has an approximate 37% false negative rate (even when both ASO and anti-DNase B are done).
 Throat cultures may also miss 5% – 15% of GAS infections (more if the swab is inadequate to reach nasopharyngeal bacteria).
 Thus, therapeutic antibiotic therapy is recommended for all PANDAS/PANS patients who have history of GAS exposure (family member or close peer contacts).

 So-called “beta-lactams” are the most effective antibiotics for GAS infections; these include penicillin, amoxicillin (including Augmentin) and cephalosporins.
 Erythromycin, azithromycin and clindamycin are also reported to be effective in the treatment of GAS infections; however, regional resistance has been reported.
+Some members of the PANS/PANDAS Consortium provide initial treatment for 3 weeks, awaiting resolution of neuropsychiatric symptoms.
 The response to antibiotics can occur quickly – full or partial remission of OCD, anxiety, and many of the comorbid symptoms of PANS and PANDAS within 24-48 hours.
 Typically, however, the response occurs after a week or two of therapy.
 If no improvement is seen after 10-14 days, a physician may consider an alternate class of antibiotic treatment.
 If the antibiotics produce significant symptomatic improvements, they might be continued at treatment-level doses for an additional 2 – 4 weeks.
 Following the initial treatment course, prophylactic antibiotics may be useful for PANDAS (but are less clearly indicated for PANS, since they are effective only in preventing GAS infections).
 If the decision is made to use prophylactic antibiotics, the dosage and choice of antibiotics can be guided by AHA recommendations for prophylaxis in acute rheumatic fever (see AAP Redbook).
 If the child’s symptoms return at a lower prophylactic dose, the dose may need to be adjusted.

 If no improvement is seen by two weeks, an alternate class of antibiotics might be used for an additional 10-14 days.
 If a child has a poor response to both antibiotics, or continues to have frequent exacerbations, his family members should be examined for illness and tested for GAS.
 Recurrent exposure to GAS can trigger symptoms in PANDAS children, even if the patient does not develop a full-blown infection.